23 Best Board Games for Kids

 Fun Family Board Games (Ages 5–6+)

 As children grow older, the whole family can spend an evening enjoying a board game together.
-Kids are not only ready to play by more complex rules; they also welcome variety, strategic and complex challenges, and “every player for themselves” formats.
-Some popular picks for this age group include:
+Kids are ready to play by more complex rules and welcome variety, strategic challenges, and "every player for themselves" formats.

-These fun family board games help strengthen the bond between kids and parents while teaching empathy, sharing, and how to lose with dignity.
+These games help strengthen the bond between kids and parents while teaching empathy, sharing, and how to lose with dignity.

 An Alternative for Calm, Screen-Free Activities

-Board games for families with children are not only a way to develop undeniably important skills.
-They also offer another major advantage in today’s world — a break from screens.
-And that, in turn, means less overstimulation and overload, as well as gradual adaptation to spending time calmly, alternating such moments with more active play.
+Board games for families with children offer another major advantage in today's world — a break from screens, and gradual adaptation to spending time calmly, alternating such moments with more active play.

+Keiki's own digital cards can be used the same way — for memory training, word games, or storytelling.
 No board game at hand?
-Make your own!
-Play on paper with a die and pencils — you can come up with your own quests, including tabletop role-playing adventures.
+Make your own: play on paper with a die and pencils, or come up with your own tabletop role-playing quests.

 No Board?
 No Problem: Creative Games You Can Play Anywhere